-Dell announced that it has created a $300 million Innovation Venture Fund under the wing of Dell Ventures and Jim Lussier, Managing Director of Dell Ventures.
+Dell announced that it has created a $300 million Innovation Venture Fund.
+The Fund is under the wing of Dell Ventures and Jim Lussier, Managing Director of Dell Ventures.
 Via the fund, Dell is identifying innovative technology companies from outside, and investing in them.

-Dell also has the Dell Center for Entrepreneurs, which it launched last year under the direction of Ingrid Vanderveldt, who also serves as Entrepreneur in Residence at Dell.
+Dell also has the Dell Center for Entrepreneurs.
+This Center launched last year under the direction of Ingrid Vanderveldt, who also serves as Entrepreneur in Residence at Dell.
 The Center provides mentoring, assistance and access to a $115 million debt financing fund, to fast growth companies.

 Another form of innovation is organic, through internal research and development.

-It seems that Dell as a company, and Michael Dell himself who was very visible and approachable throughout Dell World (unlike many CEOs who disappear after the keynote), are sincerely committed to their new mission to innovate and pivot to offer more software and services — not just hardware.
+It seems that Dell as a company, and Michael Dell himself, are sincerely committed to their new mission to innovate and pivot to offer more software and services — not just hardware.
+Michael Dell was very visible and approachable throughout Dell World (unlike many CEOs who disappear after the keynote).
 In other words, Dell seems to be walking as well as talking.

 The big question is: at what point will Dell turn more of its innovation attention to the small business market of under 100 employees?